drinkbird/drinkbird.github.io/_posts/blog/2017-01-22-which-technology-to-pickup-next.md

 There is always something new to learn, and as a software professional you should never stop learning and evolving.
 I hope this post gave you a few ideas on what to study next, as well as a number of useful sources for further reading.

-Feel free to use the comment section below and tell me about the top technologies from your backlog, or suggest corrections to any inconsistencies you've come accross in the article.
+Feel free to use the comment section below and tell me about the top technologies from your backlog, or suggest corrections to any inconsistencies you've come across in the article.
 Most importantly, have fun learning!